OpenVZ/vzkernel/Documentation/networking/nf_conntrack-sysctl.rst

 	This extended timeout will be used in case there is an GRE stream detected.

+nf_hooks_lwtunnel - BOOLEAN
+	- 0 - disabled (default)
+	- not 0 - enabled

+	If this option is enabled, the lightweight tunnel netfilter hooks are enabled.
+This option cannot be disabled once it is enabled.

 nf_flowtable_tcp_timeout - INTEGER (seconds)
         default 30